 Every night he sneaks into my room

-"You are being too harsh on that boy," an elderly woman said with a hunched back as she cut a pear with a paring knife.
+"You are being too harsh on that boy," an elderly woman with a hunched back said as she cut a pear with a paring knife.

 "No. Do not disturb him now."

+The seven-year-old finally put down his pencil after a few minutes of concentration.
+He rubbed his eyes with the back of his hand and tried to stifle a yawn.
 The man leaned in and glanced at every answer on the paper, ensuring that the boy had completed his work correctly.
 He then flipped to the next page and pointed to the top.

 "Now, continue with this one."

-He quickly shook his head, thinking Masashi should have adopted a dog instead of a child.
+He shook his head, thinking Masashi should have adopted a dog instead of a child.
 A thud followed as he tossed the fruit into the trash and walked out of his room.

-Kohaku appeared from the crowd, grinning with his front teeth missing and jabbing his elbow at the top student.
+"Did you bribe the headmistress, huh?"
+Kohaku said as he appeared behind the crowd, grinning with his front teeth missing and jabbing his elbow at the top student.

 "Are you sure you are not from another planet with those eyes?
 Could it be that your space parents left you here on purpose?
 Maybe they noticed how annoying you were and figured it would be better if they abandoned you on Earth!"

-The memory of his grandparent's rural house in the country flooded back into Natsuo's mind.
+Then, the memory of his grandparent's rural house in the country flooded back into Natsuo's mind.

 (Elsewhere at the same time)